bhadmusm/MAI-Project/README.md

-Code can be run in the ipynb file within Colab.
+Code can be run in in inpynb or local files

 Will need normalised dataset downloadded into local folder/google drive to run.
 To download normalised file: